Net Operating Income Calculator

 Net Operating Income – NOI Explained

-One of the most important calculations for real estate investors when assessing a potential investment is its Net Operating Income NOI.
-The NOI calculation is one of the best metrics for determining the profitability of a real estate investment.
-It’s also for determining other essential metrics such as cap rate, debt service coverage ratio, and your return on investment (ROI).
+One of the most important calculations for real estate investors when assessing a potential investment is its Net Operating Income (NOI).
+The NOI calculation is one of the most effective metrics for determining the profitability of a single-family or multi-family investment.
+It’s also used to determine other essential metrics, such as the capitalization rate, debt service coverage ratio, and return on investment (ROI).

-This guide will take you through everything you need to know to help you understand what NOI is and how to use it.
+This guide will take you through everything you need to know to understand what NOI is and how to use it effectively.
 In addition, our calculator will also allow you to quickly determine your NOI by entering your property’s details below.

 What is NOI?

 NOI can be best understood as the operating profit of a real estate investment.
-It is calculated by deducting the operating expenses from the income of a property.
+It is calculated by deducting the operational expenses from the property’s income.
 Investors often use NOI as their primary valuation metric when analyzing and comparing different properties.
-By calculating a property’s NOI, an investor can immediately know the revenue potential of an investment.
-This is useful information for investors and lenders as it tells them whether an investor will have enough cash flow to cover their mortgage payments.
+By calculating a property’s NOI, an investor can immediately know its revenue potential.
+This information is valuable for investors and lenders, as it indicates whether an investor will have sufficient cash flow to cover their mortgage payments.

 However, investors need to remember that an NOI calculation will not factor in the cost of your mortgage.
 It’s also not the same as Net Cash Flow (NCF).
 A property’s NCF is its total income (cash inflows) minus total expenses (cash outflows) over a certain period.
 NCF is typically calculated on an annual or monthly basis through the equation: